BoboTiG/python-mss/docs/source/usage.rst

 If instead you want to use the pixel data yourself, you can do so easily, with the :py:meth:`mss.MSS.grab` method.

 You'll first need to decide whether you want to capture all the monitors, a single monitor, or a specific region of the screen.

-The :py:class:`mss.MSS` object has a :py:attr:`mss.MSS.monitors` attribute that is a list of all the monitors, starting from index 1, as well as the full virtual screen (all monitors combined) at index 0.
+For capturing one or more monitors, the :py:class:`mss.MSS` object has a :py:attr:`mss.MSS.monitors` attribute that is a list of all the monitors, starting from index 1, as well as the full virtual screen (all monitors combined) at index 0.
+The primary monitor, the one that holds the taskbar or similar system UI, is available as :py:attr:`mss.MSS.primary_monitor`.

+For capturing a specific region, you can pass :py:meth:`mss.MSS.grab` a dictionary with the keys ``top``, ``left``, ``width``, and ``height``.
+For instance, to capture a 100x100 pixel region starting at the top-left corner of the screen, you could use :python:`{"top": 0, "left": 0, "width": 100, "height": 100}`.
+You can also use a PIL-style box, which is a 4-tuple of ``(left, top, right, bottom)``.

 Once you've decided what you want to capture, you can call :py:meth:`mss.MSS.grab` with the appropriate monitor or region.
 This will return a :py:class:`mss.ScreenShot` object, which contains the pixel data and other information about